goderich/dissertation/dissertation.md

 In the following sections, I will describe the consonant inventories of seven Atayal dialects separately, providing specifics of articulation where appropriate.

-**Stress in all Atayal dialects is always word-final**, and is not discussed separately for each dialect.
+**Stress in all Atayal dialects in this study is always word-final**, and is not discussed separately for each dialect.
 It is realized as a pitch drop, and stressed syllables also have a higher intensity.
 Penultimate syllables tend to have a rising pitch in anticipation of the final pitch drop.
 I believe it is this rising pitch in penultimate syllables that led some linguists to occasionally hear penultimate stress, especially when pronounced in an utterance [@li1981, p.
 239;@chen2011, p.
 32].

 ### Squliq